padapada09/Autonomous-Reinforcement-Learning/README.md

 In this simple equation, we can allready see some hyper-parameters showing up.
 For the rest of this essay we will refeer to this hyper-parameters as "Algoithm hyper-parameters".
 The propper adjustment of theese values is key to face problems such as the "exploration vs eplotation dilemma".

 ## What is a hyper-parameter?
 There is not much written about what is and what is not.
-But the general idea is that a hyperparameter is indeed a parameter that whose value is set befor the learning process begins.<br>
+But the general idea is that a hyperparameter is indeed a parameter whose value is set before the learning process begins.<br>
 With this definition in mind, many things can be stablished as hyper-parameters.
 We will divide them in two:
 1. <b>Model hyper-parameters</b>: Cannot be modified in the learning process.
 They affect the model.
 2. <b>Algorithm hyper-parameters</b>: They alter the performance of the learning process, without altering the model.